beemojs/beemo/packages/core/README.md

 yarn add @beemo/driver-jest jest
 ```

-> Be sure to install required peer dependencies!
+> Drivers and their peer dependencies must not be installed as development dependencies.

 #### Configuring Drivers